[Kagamiishi Town, Fukushima Prefecture] Visit the corn maze and rice field art at Iwase Farm, famous for its farm mornings!

 July, August: 9:00 AM to 6:30 PM

-• Closed: Every Monday (or the following day if Monday is a public holiday)
+• Closed on: Every Monday (or the following day if Monday is a public holiday)

-*Only rice field art will be open on closed days in July and August
+*Only the rice paddy art exhibit will be open on closed days in July and August.

 GOOGLE MAP